veertuinc/anka-docs/content/en/docs/Anka CLI/creating-templates-and-tags.md

 +-----------------------+--------------------------------------+
 ```

-Validate by running the following command `sudo anka run <template> ls -l` from the host.
+Validate by running the following command `sudo anka run {template} ls -l` from the host.
 It should display ls -l contents of the host current directory.
 The VM is correctly created.
 You can manually work within the VM with `sudo anka view sierravm`.
 This will open the VM window.

-Do `sudo anka show <template>` to view IP and other runtime details of the VM.
+Do `sudo anka show {template}` to view IP and other runtime details of the VM.

 ```shell
 > anka show 133b387